Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 The Alarming Statistics

 15.4% of U.S. drivers were uninsured in 2023, representing more than one in seven drivers on the road.
-This percentage has steadily increased from 11.6% in 2017 to 14% in 2022, driven by economic pressures and rising insurance costs.
+This percentage has steadily increased from 11.6% in 2017 to 14% in 2022, driven largely by rising insurance costs that push budget-stretched drivers to go without coverage.

 State variations are dramatic.
-Mississippi leads with 28.2% uninsured drivers, while New Mexico has 24.1% and District of Columbia has 23.1%.
-Even states with lower rates like Wyoming (5.9%) still have thousands of uninsured motorists on the road.
+Mississippi leads with 28.2% uninsured drivers, while New Mexico has 24.1% and the District of Columbia has 23.1%.
+Even states with lower rates still have thousands of uninsured motorists on the road at any given time.

 Financial Risks Without UM/UIM Coverage

-Without uninsured motorist coverage, you face several financial risks:
+Without uninsured motorist coverage, you face several serious financial risks:

-Out-of-pocket medical expenses: A serious accident can generate $50,000-$100,000 or more in medical bills.
-If the at-fault driver has no insurance, you're responsible for these costs unless you have UM coverage.
+Out-of-pocket medical expenses: A serious accident can generate $50,000–$100,000 or more in medical bills.
+If the at-fault driver has no insurance, you're responsible for these costs without UM coverage.

 Lost wages: Injuries may prevent you from working for weeks or months.
-UMBI covers lost income, but without this coverage, you absorb the financial impact.
+UMBI covers lost income that health insurance simply won't replace.

 Vehicle repair costs: If an uninsured driver totals your vehicle, you could lose thousands in vehicle value without UMPD coverage.
-While collision coverage helps, you'll still pay your deductible and might not recover it.
+Collision coverage helps, but you'll still pay your deductible and may not recover it.

-Pain and suffering: Unlike health insurance, UM coverage compensates you for pain and suffering, emotional distress, and reduced quality of life.
-These damages can significantly increase claim value but are unavailable without UM protection.
+Pain and suffering: Unlike health insurance, UM coverage compensates you for pain and suffering, emotional distress, and reduced quality of life—damages that can significantly increase claim value.

 Hit-and-Run Protection

 UM coverage is particularly valuable for hit-and-run accidents.
-When a driver flees the scene, you typically have no way to recover damages from them.
+When a driver flees the scene, you typically have no way to recover damages from them directly.
 Your UM policy treats the unknown driver as uninsured, providing coverage for both injuries and property damage.

 However, most policies require evidence of physical contact with the fleeing vehicle.
 Document the accident scene thoroughly, file a police report immediately, and notify your insurer promptly to maximize your chances of claim approval.

 Insurance experts consistently recommend matching your UM/UIM limits to your liability coverage limits.
-If you carry 100/300/100 liability coverage (standard in full coverage car insurance explained), your uninsured motorist coverage should mirror those amounts.
+If you carry 100/300/100 liability coverage, your uninsured motorist coverage should mirror those amounts.
+Learn more about structuring your overall policy in our full coverage car insurance explained guide.

 Consider these factors when choosing limits:

-- Your assets: Higher limits protect your assets if you need to sue an underinsured driver for damages exceeding their policy.
+• Your assets: Higher limits protect your savings and property if you need to pursue compensation beyond a driver's policy.

-The combination of high uninsured driver rates, affordable premiums, and substantial financial protection makes UM/UIM coverage one of the most important coverage types you can purchase.
-Learn more about optimizing your overall coverage when exploring cheap car insurance in 2026.
+The combination of rising uninsured driver rates, affordable premiums, and substantial financial protection makes UM/UIM coverage one of the most important coverage types you can purchase.
+See our uninsured motorist coverage guide for additional strategies on choosing the right limits.
+When optimizing your overall policy, also explore cheap car insurance in 2026 for ways to maximize value across all your coverages.

 Frequently Asked Questions